 You can once again use the freezer to speed up the process and since the cake now has a little frosting to protect it, there is no need to wrap the cake when you put it in the freezer.
 Once that crumb coat is cool and firm, your cake is ready to frost!

-After you crumb coat the cake, cool it again in the fridge and, after all of these steps, you will have the perfect temperature cake!
+After you crumb coat the cake, you want to cool it one more time in the fridge, and you will have the perfect temperature cake!

-On a related note, be sure to check out these alternative ways to decorate a cake without frosting!
+On a related note, check out these alternative ways to decorate a cake without frosting!

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.